Modjular/boringAI/docs/index.md

 ### The Problem Space
 Our AI, Steve, has to dig a tunnel to reach his lover, but wants to get to the end as fast as possible using his limited amount of tools.
-He will have to learn which tools dig the fastest through dirt and stone Check out our source code here: https://github.com/Modjular/boringAI
+He will have to learn which tools dig the fastest through dirt and stone.
+Check out our source code here: https://github.com/Modjular/boringAI

 Reports: